Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Experiment design

 \section{Experiment design}

 Birefringence results in a frequency splitting ($f_{\rm biref}$) between the linearly polarized fast and slow eigenmodes of an optical cavity.
-The frequency splitting is proportional to the birefringence angle of the coating, $\phi_{\mathrm{biref}}$, and to the cavity free spectral range, ${\rm FSR} = \frac{c}{2L}$, where $c$ denotes the speed of light and $L$ is the cavity length:
+The frequency splitting is proportional to the birefringence angle ($\phi_{\mathrm{biref}}$) of the coating, and to the cavity free spectral range, ${\rm FSR} = \frac{c}{2L}$, where $c$ denotes the speed of light and $L$ is the cavity length:

+$\phi_{\mathrm{biref}}$ is defined as the phase difference acquired between the p- and s- polarizations upon reflection from the coating.
 Thus the shorter the cavity, the larger the frequency splitting.
 But a short cavity also results in a small beam spot and therefore a comparatively high 1064~nm beam intensity.
 We wanted to keep the intensity below about $\rm 5 MW/m^2$ to reduce the impact of below-band-gap light and chose the input laser power and cavity parameters listed in Table~\ref{tab:Cav_parameeters} accordingly.
 The output coupler of our cavity is an $\rm Al_{0.92}Ga_{0.08}As/GaAs$ mirror with 81 aperiodic layers and is optimized to minimize thermo-optic noise for 1064 nm~\cite{Chalermsongsak:2015cya}.
 While varying the aluminum-to-gallium ratio can yield different electrical and optical properties, the coating we used has been demonstrated to exhibit low mechanical loss and high optical quality, meeting the standard requirements for gravitational-wave detectors~\cite{Cole:16}.
 We measured a static frequency splitting of about \SI{1}{MHz}, corresponding to a birefringence angle $\phi_{\mathrm{biref}} = 1.7\times 10^{-3}$, within the range of literature values \cite{ctn_2024}.

 The setup of the experiment is shown in FIG.~\ref{fig:setup}.
 Two lasers with different polarizations are locked to a 4-cm short cavity simultaneously using PDH locking \cite{pdh} with sidebands at \SI{25}{MHz} and \SI{45}{MHz} respectively.
 A half-wave plate is placed right before the cavity to rotate the p- and s- modes to align them with the fast and slow axes of the crystalline coating.
 Additionally, the beat note between the two lasers is measured by a photodiode, and either directly recorded at \SI{10}{MHz} sampling rate, or, to simplify transfer function measurements, fed into a phase-locked loop.
 The control signal of that phase-locked loop is a direct measurement of the introduced frequency shift.